stakater/mto-docs/content/extensions/openbao/readme.md

 The extension is installed once per cluster; there is no per-tenant installation step.
 It watches `Tenant` resources cluster-wide and renders one set of configuration per tenant, which the OpenBao Config Operator then applies to OpenBao.

-A tenant is picked up once its spec lists at least one namespace under `withTenantPrefix` or `withoutTenantPrefix`; add one to a skipped tenant and it is picked up on the next render.
+A tenant is picked up once its spec lists at least one namespace under `withTenantPrefix` or `withoutTenantPrefix`; add one to a skipped tenant, and it is picked up on the next render.
 The check reads those two fields and nothing else: sandboxes do not count, and neither do namespaces attached to the tenant by label alone — a `Tenant` listing none is skipped even when labelled namespaces exist for it.
 A skipped tenant is silent rather than failing; it has no rendered configuration to report on.

 The extension ships as the `openbao-config-mto-bootstrap` Helm chart, and these are its values — set them wherever your platform supplies Helm values for that chart.
 Everything under `parent` is passed down to every tenant, so this is where you point the cluster at your OpenBao server and decide which features are on: